Important issues to consider regarding IT network and computers?

-The next step is hardening the computer network perimeter.
-Please note that these tasks require a high level of computer and network understanding and should be performed by a licensed security management agency.
+The next step is hardening the network perimeter.
+These tasks should be performed by a licensed security management agency.
 This process involves:

-- Identifying and reducing the total number of computers that are exposed to the public Internet.
-This number should be as small as possible.
+- Minimizing the number of computers that are exposed to the public Internet.

-- Building a firewall that isolates the majority of agency computers from the Internet
+- Building a firewall that isolates most agency computers from the Internet

-- Staff computers should only be able to access web sites on the Internet through a proxy server
+- Routing staff computers access to public Internet through a proxy server

-- Isolating computers that process highly sensitive information and providing more restrictive access controls
+- Isolating computers that process highly sensitive information and restricting access

 - Deploying a security monitoring system that monitors networks, servers and staff computers (e.g., endpoints) for suspicious events, and detects malware and cyber threats